-455 Video - downloadable titles\
+455 Video - downloadable units

 These are downloadable electronic files on which moving pictures are recorded, with or without sound.
 Electronic playback reproduces pictures, with or without sound, using a television receiver, computer monitor or video-enabled mobile device.
+Video - Downloadable Units may be loaned to users on portable devices or by transmitting the contents to the user's personal computer for a limited time.
+Include Video - Downloadable Units held locally and remote Video - Downloadable Units for which permanent or temporary access rights have been acquired.